20 Hours / 20 CEs

 • Intended Audience

-• Forensic Psychologist
+• Forensic psychologists

-• Clinical Psychologist
+• Clinical psychologists

-• Mental Health Professional
+• Mental health professionals

 • Experience Level

-Participants with substantial experience in forensic assessment, looking to refine skills in configural analysis, hypothesis testing, response style evaluation, and the use of computer-based test interpretations in complex custody cases.
+• Advanced: Participants with substantial experience in forensic assessment and custody litigation who are looking to refine advanced skills in configural analysis, hypothesis testing, and nuanced interpretation of complex assessment data.

 • Practice Setting

-• Private forensic psychology or clinical assessment practices
+• Private forensic assessment and consultation practices

 Presented By

-David Martindale, PhD, ABPP, Consultant
+David A. Martindale, PhD, ABPP (Forensic)

-David Martindale, Ph.D., ABPP (forensic) limits his practice to consulting with psychologists, attorneys, and state regulatory boards.
+David A. Martindale, Ph.D., ABPP (forensic), limits his practice to consulting with psychologists, attorneys, and state regulatory boards.
 He lectures regularly on issues pertaining to evaluations of comparative custodial suitability, served on the AFCC Child Custody Consulting Task Force, and was the Reporter for the AFCC Model Standards of Practice for Child Custody Evaluation.

-View More Programs from this Presenter
+Click the Icon Below to View More Programs by this Presenter

 Earning a Certificate